 Nurture hot leads by starting conversations with them on high-intent pages like your Contact Us, Demo, or Pricing pages based on website visitor tracking information to boost your conversion rate.

 Chatbot flows based on visitor tracking insights

-Launch chatbots based on the page your visitor is on, their actions, location, and more.
-Customize chatbot flows based on these visitor tracking parameters, like offering help when they're on the pricing page for too long or showing location-based products.
+Launch custom chatbots based on specific web visitor tracking parameters like the page your visitor is on, their actions, location, and more.
+Offer help when they're on the pricing page for too long or when a transaction fails or show location-based products and personalized promotional offers.

 Automated mail list creation